-Early Childhood Education Practicum - 3 credits
+ECE790 Early Childhood Education Practicum - 3 credits

-Prerequisites: Prepracticum, all initial licensure courses, Pass all teacher tests required by Massachusetts (or your own state) for this license.
+Prerequisites: Pre-practicum 75 hours, all initial licensure courses, Pass all teacher tests required by Massachusetts (or your own state) for this license.

 Practicum Seminar required concurrently: ECE791.

 400 hours in the role and at the level of the license sought, under a cooperating practitioner with the appropriate license, with Cambridge College supervision.